trans/trans.github.com/_posts/2011-09-10-is-it-an-attribute.md

 On the other hand, perhaps we should redefine that concept of an attribute, not as an accessor method, but as any method we want it to be so long as it accesses an instance variable in some form or fashion (albeit enforcing that is not strictly possible either).
+In that case it might be worth adjusting the attr methods to act as *declarations* rather then merely meta-methods.
+In this way any method could be declared an attribute in the same way that methods can be declared public, private or protected.